Campbell & CO Investment Adviser LLC Makes New $74,000 Investment in Oceaneering International (NYSE:OII)

 Campbell & CO Investment Adviser LLC purchased a new position in shares of Oceaneering International (NYSE:OII) in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund purchased 21,100 shares of the oil and gas company’s stock, valued at approximately $74,000.

-A number of other hedge funds have also recently modified their holdings of the business.
-FMR LLC lifted its stake in Oceaneering International by 31.8% during the second quarter.
-FMR LLC now owns 12,627,237 shares of the oil and gas company’s stock worth $80,688,000 after purchasing an additional 3,046,674 shares during the last quarter.
-Vanguard Group Inc. lifted its stake in Oceaneering International by 4.3% during the second quarter.
-Vanguard Group Inc. now owns 11,255,044 shares of the oil and gas company’s stock worth $71,920,000 after purchasing an additional 464,225 shares during the last quarter.
-State Street Corp lifted its stake in shares of Oceaneering International by 8.6% in the 1st quarter.
-State Street Corp now owns 3,983,484 shares of the oil and gas company’s stock valued at $11,711,000 after acquiring an additional 314,003 shares during the last quarter.
-Geode Capital Management LLC lifted its stake in shares of Oceaneering International by 6.7% in the 1st quarter.
-Geode Capital Management LLC now owns 1,371,162 shares of the oil and gas company’s stock valued at $4,031,000 after acquiring an additional 85,793 shares during the last quarter.
-Finally, Nuveen Asset Management LLC lifted its stake in shares of Oceaneering International by 133.4% in the 2nd quarter.
-Nuveen Asset Management LLC now owns 1,070,338 shares of the oil and gas company’s stock valued at $6,839,000 after acquiring an additional 611,796 shares during the last quarter.
-85.44% of the stock is owned by hedge funds and other institutional investors.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Public Employees Retirement Association of Colorado lifted its stake in shares of Oceaneering International by 21.5% in the 1st quarter.
+Public Employees Retirement Association of Colorado now owns 21,719 shares of the oil and gas company’s stock valued at $64,000 after acquiring an additional 3,840 shares during the last quarter.
+PNC Financial Services Group Inc. lifted its stake in shares of Oceaneering International by 37.3% in the 2nd quarter.
+PNC Financial Services Group Inc. now owns 10,331 shares of the oil and gas company’s stock valued at $67,000 after acquiring an additional 2,807 shares during the last quarter.
+Zurcher Kantonalbank Zurich Cantonalbank lifted its stake in shares of Oceaneering International by 97.3% in the 2nd quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 10,822 shares of the oil and gas company’s stock valued at $69,000 after acquiring an additional 5,337 shares during the last quarter.
+Jane Street Group LLC lifted its stake in shares of Oceaneering International by 138.5% in the 1st quarter.
+Jane Street Group LLC now owns 28,738 shares of the oil and gas company’s stock valued at $84,000 after acquiring an additional 16,689 shares during the last quarter.
+Finally, World Asset Management Inc lifted its stake in shares of Oceaneering International by 23.2% in the 2nd quarter.
+World Asset Management Inc now owns 13,162 shares of the oil and gas company’s stock valued at $84,000 after acquiring an additional 2,480 shares during the last quarter.
+85.44% of the stock is owned by institutional investors.

 OII stock opened at $3.84 on Monday.
 Oceaneering International has a fifty-two week low of $2.01 and a fifty-two week high of $15.99.
 The business’s 50 day moving average price is $4.26 and its two-hundred day moving average price is $5.11.
 The company has a debt-to-equity ratio of 1.29, a quick ratio of 2.15 and a current ratio of 2.50.
 The company has a market capitalization of $396.15 million, a price-to-earnings ratio of -0.56 and a beta of 3.41.

-OII has been the subject of a number of recent research reports.
-Cowen boosted their target price on Oceaneering International from $5.50 to $6.00 and gave the company a “market perform” rating in a research note on Friday, August 7th.
-ValuEngine lowered Oceaneering International from a “buy” rating to a “hold” rating in a research note on Thursday, October 1st.
-Piper Sandler boosted their target price on Oceaneering International from $3.65 to $5.80 and gave the company a “neutral” rating in a research note on Wednesday, August 12th.
-Finally, Capital One Financial reissued an “equal weight” rating on shares of Oceaneering International in a research note on Thursday, July 30th.
-One analyst has rated the stock with a sell rating, ten have assigned a hold rating and two have issued a buy rating to the company.
-Oceaneering International presently has an average rating of “Hold” and an average price target of $11.21.
+A number of research analysts have commented on OII shares.
+Capital One Financial reaffirmed an “equal weight” rating on shares of Oceaneering International in a research report on Thursday, July 30th.
+ValuEngine lowered Oceaneering International from a “buy” rating to a “hold” rating in a research report on Thursday, October 1st.
+Piper Sandler upped their price target on Oceaneering International from $3.65 to $5.80 and gave the company a “neutral” rating in a research report on Wednesday, August 12th.
+Finally, Cowen upped their price target on Oceaneering International from $5.50 to $6.00 and gave the company a “market perform” rating in a research report on Friday, August 7th.
+One analyst has rated the stock with a sell rating, ten have assigned a hold rating and two have given a buy rating to the company’s stock.
+Oceaneering International presently has an average rating of “Hold” and an average target price of $11.21.

 Oceaneering International Company Profile